vkmcheung/vkmcheung.github.io/code.md

 ---

-This page contains some MATLAB/Octave code that I wrote for various things experimentally-related for which you might find helpful:
+This page contains some MATLAB/Octave code that I wrote for various things related to my experiments, some of which you might find helpful:

 ### testpport.m